 CGI scripts are simply text or ASCII files which are 'compiled on the fly' (interpreted by a program on the server rather than the browser) by the Perl interpreter.
 They can be edited or created on any text editor and must be saved with a '.cgi' file extension.

 To run a script on the Freeola Server there are a few configuration settings for your script which must be changed or added inside the script.
-The following instructions are for the standard hosting servers we provide, for VIP Hosting customers please click here or visit the bottom of this page for some slightly different settings needed.

 This must be on the VERY first line or the script will not work.